Skip to Main Content

 • Store capsules at room temperature.
 Protect from light.

-• Give a missed dose as soon as possible.
-If it is near the time of the next dose, skip the dose.
+• In case of a missed dose, give the missed dose as soon as possible.
+If it is near the time for the next dose, skip the missed dose.
 Do not give 2 doses at the same time.

 • Follow instructions for safe handling, storage, and disposal.